SleepyKumiho/100DayChallenge/README.md

 Day 23: Followed an example of a full sciekit-learn use case, creating, training, and analyzing a random forest model. <br>
 Day 24: Learned about how to update and remove certain packages in conda to deal with certain version based warnings and started going more in depth into transforming data before using it in a model.
 Day 25: Practiced using OneHotEncoder to transform categorical data into a binary matrix that is usable for models.
+Day 26: Learned to use Pandas .filna() and Scikit Learn imputers in order to transform and fill missing data